-UK City spots worth exploring in 2021 & Beyond
+UK City spots worth exploring

-A powerful city in the north, Manchester is one that is globally recognisable and popular, perhaps due to its two Football Clubs: Manchester United and Manchester City F.C.
+A powerful city in the north, Manchester is one that is globally recognizable and popular, perhaps due to its two Football Clubs: Manchester United and Manchester City F.C.
 Manchester United alone is perhaps the largest football club in the entire world, and with fans internationally coming from far and wide to visit the hailed Old Trafford stadium, it’s sure to be a popular hit with football fans.

 Aside from that, Manchester is a vast, stylish city that offers everything that you could want for a break: retail spots, bars, restaurants, live music, museums, parks, and more.

 If you’re someone that wants to explore a city at night and thrives on nightlife, the city has one of the largest student populations in the entirety of Europe (thanks to its prestigious universities), so you’re can rest assured that the city has an electric vibe until all hours of the morning!.

 Another northern powerhouse giant, Liverpool has an incredible amount to see and do, and its popularity is only continuing to grow.
 From, again, its footballing prowess, to its historic albert dock site and also multiple different museums (from modern art galleries to tours of the Beatles – one of Liverpool’s most exciting exports), there’s something for everyone.